The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 🐾 Key Takeaways

-- 95% of serotonin is produced in the gut — making gut health one of the most direct levers for influencing your dog's mood and emotional resilience.
+- An estimated 95% of the body's serotonin is produced in the gut — making gut health one of the most direct levers for supporting your dog's mood and emotional resilience.

-- The gut-brain axis runs in both directions: a stressed dog has a disrupted gut, and a disrupted gut produces a more stressed dog.
+- The gut-brain axis runs in both directions: a stressed dog often has a disrupted gut, and a disrupted gut is associated with a more stressed dog.

-- Dysbiosis — an imbalanced gut microbiome — reduces serotonin production and increases anxiety, reactivity, and behavioral instability.
+- Dysbiosis — an imbalanced gut microbiome — is associated with lower serotonin production and increased anxiety, reactivity, and behavioral instability.

 - Supporting the gut microbiome through functional nutrition is a foundational, underutilized tool for behavioral wellness in dogs.

-- Get Joy's Calm+ supplement and Freeze-Dried Raw Meals with Belly Biotics™ are designed to work together to support both the gut and the brain simultaneously.
+- Get Joy's Calming Chews and Freeze-Dried Raw Meals with Belly Biotics™ are designed to work together to support both the gut and the brain.

 Table of Contents